RahulMR42/oci-ai-quickactions-demo/docs/finetune.md

 ![](images/fn-progress.png)

-- Click `Open logs in terminal` to view the status of the finetune job.Upon clicking it will open a new terminal and provide the job details.
+- Click `Open logs in terminal` to view the status of the finetune job.
+Upon clicking, it will open a new terminal and provide the job details.

 ![](images/fn-progress.png)